YangChangHee/CVPR2024_Person-In-Place_RELEASE/README.md

 ## Upcoming Updates

-* Demos, tutorials, and inference code are scheduled to be released by mid-March.
+* The current version is V 1.0 and we will continue to update it.
+* We plan to add more and more applications, so please stay tuned!
 * Main Paper: Will be re-uploaded after finalizing the camera-ready revisions.
 * Project Page: https://anonymous.4open.science/w/Person-in-Place_page-67F1/